Tawakkol Karman: Personal life

 Tawakkol Karman was born on 7 February 1979 in Shara'b As Salam, Taiz Governorate, then North Yemen.
-She grew up near Taiz, which was the second largest in North Yemen and is described as a place of learning in a conservative country.
-She studied in Taiz.
-She is the daughter of Abdel Salam Karman, a lawyer and politician, who once served and later resigned as Legal Affairs Minister in Ali Abdullah Saleh's government.
-She is the sister of Tariq Karman, who is a poet, and Safa Karman, who is a lawyer and the first Yemeni citizen to graduate from Harvard Law School.
-Safa is also a journalist and works as a journalist for Al-Jazeera.
+She grew up near Taiz, the country's second largest city, known for its educational institutions in an otherwise conservative environment.
+Karman studied in Taiz.
+Her father, Abdel Salam Karman, is a lawyer and politician who served as the Legal Affairs Minister in Ali Abdullah Saleh's government before resigning.
+She has two siblings: Tariq Karman, a poet, and Safa Karman, a lawyer and the first Yemeni to graduate from Harvard Law School.
+Safa also works as a journalist for Al-Jazeera.
 She is married to Mohammed al-Nahmi and is the mother of three children.

-Karman earned an undergraduate degree in commerce from the University of Science and Technology, a graduate degree in political science from the University of Sana'a.
-In 2012, she received an Honorary Doctorate in International Law from University of Alberta in Canada.
+Karman holds a master's degree in international security from the University of Massachusetts Lowell, an undergraduate degree in commerce from the University of Science and Technology, and a graduate degree in political science from the University of Sana'a.
+In 2012, she received an Honorary Doctorate in International Law from the University of Alberta in Canada.

-At a protest in 2010, a woman attempted to stab her with a jambiya but Karman's supporters managed to stop the assault.

-According to Tariq Karman, "a senior Yemeni official" threatened his sister Tawakkol with death in a telephone call on 26 January 2011 if she continued her public protests.
-According to Dexter Filkins, writing in The New Yorker, the official was President Saleh.

-The Turkish government offered her Turkish citizenship and she received her citizenship documents from the Turkish foreign minister on 11 October 2012, with Karman herself traced her Turkish origin from Central Anatolia's Karaman Province.
+During a protest in 2010, a woman attempted to stab Karman with a jambiya, but her supporters intervened and prevented the attack.
+According to her brother Tariq Karman, she also received a death threat from "a senior Yemeni official" on 26 January 2011, warning her to stop her public protests.
+Journalist Dexter Filkins later identified this official as President Ali Abdullah Saleh in The New Yorker.
+The Turkish government offered her Turkish citizenship, which she received from the Turkish foreign minister on 11 October 2012, tracing her family origin to Karaman Province in Central Anatolia.

-In the fall of 2012, Karman spoke as a panelist at the annual Clinton Global Initiative for a session titled "Champions of Action".
-Wikipedia-founder Jimmy Wales was a co-panelist, and during the panel Karman brought up her name being misspelled on Wikipedia.
-Wales shortly after reported the error as corrected.

-In 2019, Tawakkol was honoured with the Social Entrepreneur of the Year at The Asian Awards.

-Like many Yemenis, Karman was forced to leave her country after the capital's takeover by Houthi rebels amid the deteriorating security situation.

-From her new home in Istanbul, Karman continues to speak out against injustices committed in Yemen, including the war waged by the Saudi-UAE-led coalition and US drone attacks in her homeland.

-On 17 December 2020, Karman said that her home and office were raided by Houthis and took control of them after stealing furniture.
+In 2012, Karman participated as a panelist in the annual Clinton Global Initiative session titled "Champions of Action".
+In 2019, she was honored as the Social Entrepreneur of the Year at The Asian Awards.
+Like many Yemenis, Karman was forced to leave Yemen after the Houthi takeover of the capital, Sana'a, due to the worsening security situation.
+From her new home in Istanbul, she continues to speak out against injustices in Yemen, including the war waged by the Saudi-UAE-led coalition and U.S. drone attacks.
+On 17 December 2020, Karman reported that Houthi rebels raided her home and office, taking control of both locations after looting them.